 c) Mandelic acid.

 Mandelic acid (with a pKa of 3.41) is another member of the AHAs family.
 Among its main properties there are reducing fine lines and hyperpigmentation, as well as helping to rebalance the levels of skin oil, making it ideal for oily and sensitive skins.
 By penetrating the skin less than other acids, it is less potent, but that lower aggressiveness is what makes it a good choice for those who have sensitive skin.
-If you want to start using mandelic acid I would recommend using the ByWishtrend Mandelic Acid 5% Skin Prep Water Tonic, which you can get at Wishtrend, or the booster The Ordinary Mandelic Acid 10% + HA, which you can get at DECIEM, at Beauty Bay (UK) and Mankind (US & Canada).
+If you want to start using mandelic acid I would recommend using the ByWishtrend Mandelic Acid 5% Skin Prep Water Tonic, which you can get at Wishtrend, or the booster The Ordinary Mandelic Acid 10% + HA, which you can get at DECIEM, at Beauty Bay and Mankind.

 d) Malic acid.